Skip to main content

 Summary

-When children have persistent glue ear that affects hearing, one option for treatment of the hearing loss is with grommet insertions (ventilation tubes) and guidance for this intervention is already set out in the EBI guidance published in November 2018 – ‘grommets for glue ear in children’.
+When children have persistent glue ear that affects hearing, one option for treatment of the hearing loss is with grommet insertions (ventilation tubes) and guidance for this intervention is already set out in the EBI guidance– ‘grommets for glue ear in children’.

 In some circumstances, when a child is undergoing surgery to insert grommets, the adenoids may also be partially resected at the same time.
 This is a short procedure performed via the mouth to remove excessive adenoidal tissue (adenoidectomy) and is most commonly performed either by electrocautery (monopolar suction diathermy), cold steel dissection (curettage), or coblation.
 The aim of adenoidectomy is to improve eustachian tube function and therefore reduce the recurrence of glue ear after grommets fall out.

-This guidance applies to children aged 18 years and under.
+This guidance applies to children aged under 12 years of age.

 Recommendation

-Adjuvant adenoidectomy for the treatment of glue ear should only be offered when one or more of the following clinical criteria are met:
+Adjuvant adenoidectomy for the treatment of glue ear can be considered if:

-• The child is undergoing surgery for re-insertion of grommets due to recurrence of previously surgically treated otitis media with effusion
+• The child is undergoing surgery for re-insertion of grommets due to recurrence of previously surgically treated glue ear.

 This guidance only refers to children undergoing adenoidectomy for the treatment of glue ear and should not be applied to other conditions where adenoidectomy should continue to be routinely funded: